 The New Zealand Tongariro Trek takes you through a world class National Park that offers dramatic spectacular volcanic scenery and is listed as one of the top treks in the world.

-The National Park, established in 1887, is located in the central North Island of New Zealand.
-It is also the first national park in NZ and the fourth in the entire world.
-As a dual World Heritage area the park has important Maori cultural and spiritual significance and associations.
-The nearest towns are Turangi, National Park and Ohakune.
+The National Park, set up in 1887, is located in the central North Island of New Zealand.
+It is also the 1st national park in NZ and 4th in the entire world.
+As a dual World Heritage area the park has important Maori cultural significance.
+The nearest towns are Turangi, Ohakune, and National Park.

-Walking the New Zealand Tongariro Trek will take you through forests in the low lying areas, through alpine herb fields, past tranquil lakes, unusual rocks and formations, to desert-like plateau and active volcanoes.
+Walking the New Zealand Tongariro Trek will take you through forests in the low lying areas, through alpine herb fields, past tranquil lakes, unusual rocks and formations, to active volcanoes and a plateau.
 On the upper reaches the vegetation may be covered by snow.

 You can choose to do the Alpine Crossing one day and experience various shorter guided walks that are on offer on other days during your holiday.
 This is a great way to make the most of your visit to the National Park and the treks vary from 2-6 hours so there is plenty to choose from.